Clueeng/Xynon/README.md

 If I see no reason in maintaining a client, I might drop it, while occasionally updating it from time to time

 # Setup
+The client can be setup in many ways, but here is what I've used or currently using

 ## Visual Studio Code Setup (Linux)
 ### Requirements